What Is BMI?

 ** Aside from genetics and family history, obesity (as indicated by your BMI) is the most influential factor in determining your risk for developing Type 2 diabetes, regardless of your age.

-Those who fall into the obese catagory are 80% more likely to develop Type 2 diabetes, especially those who accumulate their excess body fat around their waist.
+Those who fall into the obese category are 80% more likely to develop Type 2 diabetes, especially those who accumulate excess body fat around their waist.

 Why is it essential to calculate your BMI for your health?

 The BMI is used to determine if you are underweight, average weight, overweight, or obese.
 Your health is paradise if you are not in the usual weight range.
 Assume you have a BMI of 17.5.
 You are underweight if this is the case.
 Being underweight makes you more susceptible to illnesses since it indicates a weakened immune system.
 Later in adulthood, you may develop osteoporosis or become anemic.
 However, if you are overweight, obese, or extremely fat, your risks of getting different illnesses rise as your BMI rises.
 High blood pressure, type 2 diabetes, high cholesterol, coronary artery disease, stroke, and other illnesses have become increasingly common.

 What is the average BMI for adults and children?

 BMI is measured in children similarly to adults, but the healthy and unhealthy limits are established differently.
 To establish healthy and at-risk thresholds in youngsters, we don’t have any set numbers.
 The BMI readings of children are compared to those of other children their age and sex, and a percentile is determined.
 Children are deemed underweight if their BMI falls below the 5th percentile.
 Obesity is defined as a BMI number more than the 95th percentile.
 A score between the 85th and 95th percentile is considered overweight, whereas a value between the 5th and 85th is average.